emilylabram/blog/posts/2021-03-24-power-and-privilege.md

-# My tips for empowering, inclusive and effective product workshops
+# My tips for empowering, inclusive and effective product workshops (3 minute read)

 Over the past few months I've been experimenting with how I set vision, goals and roadmap with teams.